SEAME-pt/SEA-ME_Team6_2025-26/docs/sprints/sprint1.md

       - Implement Priority level in tasks
       - Add Time estimates to tasks for better planning
 - **What we didn't do**:
-  - Auto-start of Qt app on boot - maybe we we're too ambitious
+  - Auto-start of Qt app on boot
   - Complete GitHub setup (branch protection - reviewers)

 ## 🧭 **Action Items for Next Sprint**